BlockFood/api-token-sale/README.md

 ## Private routes

+Private routes are not declared on the public API endpoint.
+A separate process is launched on the server and an SSH tunnel is mandatory to access those routes.

 ### GET /admin/pre-sale/review/:publicId

 This route is used by BlockFood to retrieve the data related to an application.